A 68-kg water skier is being accelerated by a ski boat on a flat ... | Channels for Pearson+

 Intro to Forces & Newton's Second Law

 Friction is the force that opposes the relative motion of two surfaces in contact.
-The coefficient of kinetic friction (μₖ) quantifies this force, with a value that depends on the materials involved.
-In this case, the kinetic friction force acting on the skier can be calculated using the formula F_friction = μₖ * N, where N is the normal force.
-This frictional force must be considered when calculating the net force acting on the skier.
+The coefficient of kinetic friction (μₖ) quantifies this force, with higher values indicating greater resistance.
+In this scenario, the skier experiences a frictional force that affects their acceleration; understanding how this force varies with different conditions is essential for analyzing the skier's motion.

 Recommended video: